joaquingv12/joaquingv12/README.md

 <img align="right" alt="GIF" width="300" src="img/coding1.jpeg" />

-I'm  **Software Engineering** from Granada, Spain, who is obsessed with the idea of improving himself and wants a platform to grow 🚀 and excel :1st_place_medal:.
+I'm  **software engineer** from Granada, Spain, who is obsessed with the idea of improving himself and wants a platform to grow 🚀 and excel :1st_place_medal:.

 - 👨🏽‍💻 I’m currently learning Python, Web development, Mobile application development and many more things.